paul-wolf/djaq/README.md

 Navigate to `/dquery/' in your app and you should be able to try out queries.

+* Send: call the API with the query

+* JSON: show the json that will be sent as the request data

+* SQL: show how the request will be sent to the database as sql

+* Schema: render the schema that describe the available fields

+* Whitelist: show the active whitelist.
+You can use this to generate a whilelist and edit it as required.

+There is a combo dropdown control, `apps`.
+Select the Django app.
+Models for the selected app are listed below.
+If you click once on a model, the result field will show the schema for that model.
+If you double-click the model, it generates a query for you for all fields in that model.
+Once you do that, just press "Send" to see the results.

+If the query pane has the focus, you can press shift-return to send the query request to the server.

 ## Functions

 If a function is not defined by DjangoQuery, then the function name is